1mental/c_datastructures/README.md

 # How to use?

-Just drag source and header files into your project and use them freely.
+Just drag the source and header files into your project and use them freely.
 You don't have to give me any credits.
 Use them as you wish.

 I may create a documentation if I found many interactions on this repository.